multiversx/mx-docs/docs/validators/redundancy.md

   files during the node's upgrade) will still make that node the Main Validator: backwards compatibility holds.
 - a positive value will represent the "order of the hot-standby node" in the automatic fail-over sequence.
-  Example: let's suppose we have 3 nodes running with the same key.
-One with the redundancy level set to 0, one with 1 and one with 3.
+  Example: suppose we have 3 nodes running with the same BLS key.
+One has the redundancy level set to 0, one with 1 and one with 3.
 The node with level 0 will propose and sign blocks.
 The other 2 will sync data with the same shard as the Main Validator (and shuffle in and out of the same shards) but will not sign anything.
 If the Main Validator fails, the hot-standby node